sailself/TelegramGroupHelperBot/README.md

 - **TLDR Summary**: Summarize the last N messages in a group chat with `/tldr [number]`
 - **Fact Checking**: Fact-check messages by replying with `/factcheck`
 - **Question Answering**: Ask questions with `/q <your question>` and receive factual, search-grounded answers
 - **Image Generation**: Generate images with `/img <description>`.
 Uses Gemini by default, or Vertex AI if configured (can return multiple images).
-Generated images are automatically uploaded to CWD.PW for external hosting.
+Generated images are automatically uploaded to CWD.PW for external hosting with AI generation metadata (model and prompt information).
 - **Video Generation**: Generates a video based on a text prompt and/or a replied-to image with `/vid <prompt>`.
 - **Image Understanding**: Analyze and understand images when replying to a photo with `/factcheck` or `/q`
 - **Google Search Grounding**: All responses are grounded in current information from Google Search